Rio de Janeiro, Brazil, 1978.

 Video produced by Matrioska Filmes exclusively for PIPA 2011:

-“Eduardo Berliner had originally resisted using oil on canvas because of its weighted tradition, loaded with social, political and cultural associations.
-Eventually he came to recognise that the medium’s resilience lay in a unique temporality, unlike the uninterrupted flow of photographic images that populate the modern world.
-Berliner utilises this tension between painting and the image to question the authenticity of memory and direct experience.
+Eduardo Berliner had originally resisted using oil on canvas because of its weighted tradition, loaded with social, political and cultural associations.
+Eventually, he came to recognize that the medium’s resilience lay in a unique temporality, unlike the uninterrupted flow of photographic images that populate the modern world.
+Berliner utilizes this tension between painting and the image to question the authenticity of memory and direct experience.
 The artist’s primordial relationship to the physical world alters his perceptions of daily surroundings, allowing his paintings to become manifestations of tacit assumptions and misunderstandings.
 Berliner’s humanistic renderings of living things, scenes from the natural world, plant forms, animals and people, revealed shared relationships contingent on unlikely occurrences.
-They attest to the slippage between invention and memory, between indifference and trauma”.
+They attest to the slippage between invention and memory, between indifference and trauma.

 These paintings’s chromatic palette can, because of their coldness, be quite deceitful.
 The situations, portrayed in sober tones, seem to depict apparently banal and uncomplicated subjects, and confuse the interpretation of the viewer.
 Pilled-up chairs, the reverse of a banner, a cup-cum-puddle, an upturned trolley.
-Escaping from convoluted poetics, these and other compositions are disturbing due to their economy of elements, which, paradoxically, does not collaborate towards a discursive clarity, for it raises an enigma that take as its starting point a presumed thematic obviousness.
+Escaping from convoluted poetics, these and other compositions are disturbing due to their economy of elements, which, paradoxically, does not collaborate towards a discursive clarity, for it raises an enigma that takes as its starting point a presumed thematic obviousness.

 One of the big questions for the contemporary art piece is the possibility of it not being confined to itself, assimilating references from the world into its own objectual nature, making its surroundings part of the piece, giving it meaning.
 Thus, a painting’s represented image, for instance, is the starting point for a reflection that lies beyond the icon.
 For sure, this intellectual procedure has been around ever since the Renaissance, however, what we observe today is the chance for the art piece to exist even without materiality or visuality, being able to erect itself through the understanding of its context, whether expressed or not, in the authorial discourse.

 Despite not following in the direction of elaborating an entirely immaterial piece, Berliner’s paintings are charged with conceptual data and surprise with their reflection of the human mirrored in the artifacts and absurd surroundings portrayed, which, aseptic in their majority, prove the existence of the human animal in the world.
-In the text hidden beneath the surface of these images, the artist, despite being less acidic, does not criticize mores or make any moral or value judgement, nor does he weave any manner of interpretations of Pop culture or of the contemporary world that creates it.
+In the text hidden beneath the surface of these images, the artist, despite being less acidic, does not criticize mores or make any moral or value judgment, nor does he weave any manner of interpretations of Pop culture or of the contemporary world that creates it.